grotar00/BootyFinder/README.md

 File *"__HASHES_NEW.txt"* will be created in application directory.
 Rename it to "__HASHES.txt" to use as main reference during scan.
 To complete *"__HASHES_NEW.txt"* with new entries, press **ADD* button.
 Existing entries will be ignored.

-* To start a new **SCAN**, make sure you have MD5 reference list located in application directory, enter path to a main folder in a text field and press **SCAN**.
+* To start a new **SCAN**, make sure you have MD5 reference list "__HASHES.txt" located in application directory, enter path to a main folder in a text field and press **SCAN**.
 Please note that application may *stop responding* when processing more than 500 files.
 It may take more than a minute but application will be terminated if anything pressed during this state.
 If result is empty: referenced collection is identical or more complete than matching one.
 If less than 300 unique files found: press **SAVE THUMBNAILS** to create window screenshot with previews or **EXPORT** to copy listed files in new folder within application directory.

 *Developed using Godot 3.2.2 © https://godotengine.org/*